jeff1evesque/machine-learning/README.md

 ###JSON Schema

 JSON Schema provides an implementation to validate JSON data structures.
-When a specific element within the JSON structure fails validation, an exception is raised indicating the specific *error message*.
+When a specific element within the JSON structure fails validation, an exception is raised indicating the corresponding *error message*.

 The following provides additional documentation on the *schema* validation: